spreaker/demo-avplayer-custom-user-agent/README.md

-# demo-avplayer-custom-user-agent
+# Testing iOS AVFoundation AVPlayer API

-Tests how to use AVFoundation AVPlayer API in order to have a custom User-Agent on each network request
+Tests how to use [AVFoundation AVPlayer](https://developer.apple.com/documentation/avfoundation/avplayer) API in order to have a custom User-Agent on each network request.